-Tom currently serves as board Vice-President and is a founding member of TCAT.
-His primary role with TCAT is organizing the county-wide greenhouse gas inventory and developing a county-wide clean energy program.
-He has lived and worked in Thurston County for the past 25 years and has over 40 years experience working with community development, education, health, environmental, and transportation organizations.
+Tom currently serves as Board President and is a founding member of TCAT.
+He works closely with TCAT staff on developing and carrying out TCAT programs.
+He has lived and worked in Thurston County for over 30 years and has over 40 years experience working with community development, education, health, environmental, and transportation organizations.
 He has provided training on sustainability in Thurston County and throughout the Puget Sound region, with numerous presentations to elected officials.
 Tom has also worked with Native American communities in the Pacific Northwest and with state transportation agencies nationwide.

 Geoff is the Director of Facility & Technology Services at Providence SW Washington Region where he has oversight for facility, security and medical equipment operations for two hospitals and 34 clinics.
 Geoff has dedicated his career to developing high performance healthcare facilities – having substantially improved energy efficiency at four major medical facilities in Western Washington.
 His current focus is on improving sustainability of Providence operations in Southwest Washington.
 Geoff is a professional engineer licensed in the State of Washington and has certifications in Energy Management and Health Care Facility Management.
 In 2015, Geoff committed to a “car – free” lifestyle as a means of living out his value of environmental stewardship and personal responsibility for health.

 David is a senior project manager with Washington State’s Department of Labor and Industries supporting the Division of Occupational Safety and Health through organizational development strategies and practices.
 His work prior includes two decades of national, regional and local program development and technology integration focused on energy efficiency and conservation.
 He joined the board in 2019 to support TCAT and through the local community and grassroots activism, encourage and re-enforce the commitment to solving our climate challenges.